Dome of the Rock: Exterior decoration

 The decoration of the outer walls went through two major phases: the initial Umayyad scheme comprised marble and mosaics, much like the interior walls.
-Sixteenth-century Ottoman sultan Suleyman the Magnificent replaced it with Turkish faience tiles.
-The Ottoman tile decoration was replaced in the 1960s with faithful copies produced in Italy.
+16th-century Ottoman sultan Suleiman the Magnificent replaced it with Ottoman tile decoration.
+This tilework was of many different styles and techniques, including cuerda seca tiles, multi-coloured underglaze tiles, and blue-and-white tilework, resembling the Iznik tiles that were produced for the Ottoman capital.
+A small number of tiles were actual Iznik productions that were imported to Jerusalem.
+The original tiles were replaced in the 1960s with faithful copies produced in Italy.